samwhaleIV/asmasm/docs/tutorial.md

 #### Using in JavaScript
-What's great about JavaScript is that - for the most part - the same code can run both in the browser and the
+What's great about JavaScript is that - for the most part - the same code can run both in the browser and in a traditional application sense through node.js.
+Though, there are caveats.
+Using JavaScript to in turn intrepret bytecode is a crime against CPU cycles.
+Though I've optimizied to what I think is the maximum efficiency without sending this project down the road of eval hell